 I have sold and purchased and traded a lot of gear in the past two years, perhaps hastily at times.
 It was all done from an intense desire to create without limitation.
 And strangely, the more gear I had, the more I felt limited.
 Limited by my own indecision I suppose.
 What lens should I bring?
 Do I even want to carry a body and lens?
 What if I wind up needing a different focal length?
 And so on…

-I carry it with me always and frankly, I’m able to pull it out and be ready to shoot faster than with my iPhone.
+I carry it with me often and frankly, I’m able to pull it out and be ready to shoot faster than with my iPhone.
 Like my iPhone, the tech is so good, the features so intuitive, and the styling so beautiful that I can’t imagine a reason to upgrade until it literally dies.

 The X100V will be with me for years to come and I look forward to all we will create together.